Leafwing-Studios/asm-docs/docs/signals/production-diffusion.md

 # Tolerances

 - at most tiles, actual signal value does not matter, because there is no unit or combinator there
+  - we only ever need orderings to decide what to do

 # Constraints